kizzx2/fnft/README.md

 ## Motivation / Philosophy

 People often want to co-own an NFT, as explained in the article linked above.
-Implementing this using a traditional multi-sig wallet is a logical next step but this proposal brings several important extra features:
+Implementing this using a traditional multi-sig wallet is a logical next step but this proposal brings several important improvements in terms of further closing the gap between decentralized and centralized financila systems:

 - As a Minority Owner (e.g. 20%), if the Majority decides to sell the NFT, I should still be entitled to 20% of the profit received.